Ryan White Part A Services

 With more than 100,000 PLWH, the New York Eligible Metropolitan Area (EMA), remains the epicenter of the HIV epidemic in the United States (U.S.).
 While recent advances in HIV medical care have been significant and life-extending treatment regimens are available to many, basic needs are still not being met for many PLWH in the EMA.
 Without meeting these needs, the full potential of benefits offered by medical care and treatment programs may not be realized.
 Below is a list of services funded by Ryan White Part A.

-Important Council-related Products
+Important Council-related Documents

 The Planning Council approved an overarching service directive with guidance that applies to all Ryan White Part A funded service categories.
 The master directive describes goals and objectives, and minimum requirements for program design, service models, and client/agency eligibility that every service category must meet.